WorldOregon presents the 2023 International Speaker Series

 How do I use my WorldOregon membership discount?

-WorldOregon members should have received an email containing a $10-off WorldOregon member discount code.
+WorldOregon members should have received an email containing a unique $10-off WorldOregon member discount-code for this event.
 If you did not receive your WorldOregon discount code, please contact us at (503) 306-5252 or [email protected]

 Tickets for Students